Frequently Asked Questions

 Q: If I live in University housing do I have to have a meal plan?

-A: Yes, for the lower campus.
-Meal plans are optional for students living at Vulcan Village.
-However, many Vulcan Village residents select a meal plan convenient for their time spent on campus.
+A: Yes, for the residence halls.
+Meal plans are optional for students living at Vulcan Village Apartments.
+However, many Vulcan Village Apartment residents select a meal plan convenient for their time spent on campus.

 Q: What are the meal plan options and costs per semester?